Amesite Launches V6 Platform, Enabling Any Customer to Leverage GPT-4 Powered Functionality for Learning and Training

-/EIN News/ -- DETROIT, April 03, 2023 (GLOBE NEWSWIRE) -- Amesite Inc. (NASDAQ: AMST), a leading artificial intelligence software company offering a cloud-based learning platform for business and education markets, announces today its Version 6.0 platform, with expanded AI capabilities powered by GPT-4 – the same technology behind ChatGPT Plus and Microsoft’s New Bing.
+DETROIT, April 03, 2023 (GLOBE NEWSWIRE) -- Amesite Inc. AMST, a leading artificial intelligence software company offering a cloud-based learning platform for business and education markets, announces today its Version 6.0 platform, with expanded AI capabilities powered by GPT-4 – the same technology behind ChatGPT Plus and Microsoft's New Bing.
 Amesite customers can now provide learners with enhanced AI-assisted learning, as well as new AI-driven, purpose-built features.

 Amesite also announces that Customers who reach 10,000 monthly active users are eligible to receive two custom, purpose-built AI features at no additional cost.
 Custom feature types include: